liamhays/rk3566-mcu/rk3566_mcu_notes.md

 | 0x320  | 0x7E0           | MRW       | `mcountinhibit` | `MCU_CSR_MCOUNTEN`    | Machine counter-inhibit register |
 | 0x7B2  | 0x7C8           | DRW       | `dscratch0`     | `MCU_CSR_DBG_SCRATCH` | Debug scratch register 0         |

+**Note:** The "Offset" column in the RK3566 TRM is a lie for all MCU registers except `MCU_TIMER_CTRL`, `MCU_TIMER_DIV`, `MCU_MTIME`, `MCU_MTIMEH`, `MCU_MTIMECMP`, and `MCU_MTIMECMPH`, because these registers are not RISC-V CSRs.
+All the other registers are CSRs, so the Offset value is actually the CSR ID.
+This means that they cannot be read directly from the ARM core.

+Also note that reads from ARM, at least in a Linux kernel module, must be word-aligned.
+This is likely common knowledge but I had no idea until I figured out the above.

 ## MCU interrupts

 ### MCU interrupt control registers